Liotipoma lifouensis

 Liotipoma lifouensis is a species of small sea snail with calcareous opercula, a marine gastropod mollusc in the family Colloniidae.

 Description

 The shell grows to a height of 4.3 mm.
+The shell has an ivory color and an axial structure protruding from the shell.

+Biology

+This species is sexually dimorphic.
+Male shells have bigger tongues that block out their umbilical areas, unlike females, which have a reduced tongue for a bigger umbilical area, which they use for protecting eggs and larva.

 Distribution

-This marine species occurs off the Loyalty Islands.
+This marine species occurs off the Loyalty Islands and Lifou Island, with some traces in Fiji and Vanuatu.